 Ink Cash vs. Ink Unlimited

-Both of the Ink Cash and Preferred cards don’t charge an annual fee, but your points are only worth 1 cent each for award travel.
+Both of the Ink Cash and Unlimited cards don’t charge an annual fee, but your points are only worth 1 cent each for award travel.
 You will want to choose one of these to earn bonus points when your Ink Business Preferred doesn’t.

 If you travel infrequently and can’t justify the Ink Preferred’s annual fee, these two cards can still be a valuable credit card combination.
 You will never pay an annual fee and you still earn Ultimate Rewards points that are good for cash or travel credit.